Mango Butter: Complete Guide for Moisturizing & Barrier Support

 • Evening: Use as final step for overnight deep moisturizing

-• Body care: Excellent for dry patches, hands, feet, elbows, knees
+• Body care: Excellent for dry patches, hands, feet, elbows, and knees

-• Hair care: Apply to ends to prevent split ends and tame frizz
+• Hair care: Apply a small amount to ends to tame frizz and support the appearance of healthier hair

 Storage & Shelf Life